 Salads aren't for everyone, and the dissatisfied feeling you get afterward could cause you to head to the nearest pizza joint.
 Plus salad toppings can really add up.
 When a bowl of greens is covered in candied walnuts, cheese, dried cranberries, avocado, and creamy dressing, a seemingly healthy salad can run higher in calories than a burger.
 If you're not into a bowl of raw veggies, choose other low-calorie meals that incorporate veggies such as sandwiches, broth-based soups, grilled veggies, and whole-grain salads.
 You have to enjoy the foods you're eating in order to stick with a healthy meal plan.

-A 30-minute jog burns about 250 calories, and while burning calories is a great way to lose weight, it's not the only way.
-If you're injured and can't exercise, or you're just not willing to make the time for it, you can still lose weight.
+A 30-minute jog burns about 250 calories , and while burning calories is a great way to lose weight, it's not the only way.
+If you're injured and can't exercise, or you're just not able to make the time for it, you can still lose weight.
 It just means you have to be willing to eat less and cut calories in your diet instead.
-If you do skip out on exercise, keep active in other ways — it's important for so many other reasons like heart health, stress relief, and better sleep.
+If you do skip out on workouts, keep active in other ways — it's important for so many other reasons like heart health, stress relief, and better sleep.

-It's true that carbs tend to be high in calories, but not all carbs are created equal.
+While carbs tend to be high in calories, not all carbs are created equal.
 Refined carbs like white flour, rice, and sugar are the ones to limit.
 Complex carbs like quinoa, oats, whole-wheat pasta, whole-grain bread, and brown rice are full of protein that'll give you energy and fiber that will keep you full.
-You still need to watch portions of these foods since complex carbs run high in calories as well, but you definitely don't need to (and shouldn't) ditch all carbs in the name of weight loss.
+And simple carbs like fruit also offer fiber to send your brain that "I'm full" signal.
+You still need to watch portions of these foods since they aren't calorie-free, but you definitely don't need to (and shouldn't) ditch all carbs in the name of weight loss.